Despite what you may have heard, your brand is more than just your logo, company name, and website.

 Imagine one of your company KPIs is to increase revenue from returning customers.
 To support this KPI, you decide to focus your brand strategy on customer loyalty.

 You make sure that the importance of customer loyalty is reflected in your brand messaging and in your brand positioning statement.
-It can be shown off on your website, via email, or through any other platform where existing customers are likely to engage with your brand.
+It can be shown off on your website, via professional email, or through any other platform where existing customers are likely to engage with your brand.

 As a result, your brand strategy directly impacts the success of company KPIs and, by extension, the company’s growth.